-Naturally, we have to require the same from the mixed mode matrix, or matrix that related non-uniform sets of variables, containing both mixed mode and standard mode vectors match.
+Naturally, we have to require the same from the mixed mode matrix, or matrix that related non-uniform sets of variables, containing both mixed mode and standard mode

 Once the ordering is the same on both sides of the relation, there is no more ambiguity in defining the meaning of the matrix components, too.
 This was also noted in [4].
 From here is follows that we need to define the meaning of the vector variables only.
-The type, as to whether it is incident or reflected, should not be defined.
+The type, as to whether it is incident or reflected, should not be defined, because the ordering there is identical.